The-Last-Cookie/secure-networking/tools/nessus/nessus.md

 To enable a credentialed scan on **Windows**, the host device needs to be configured with certain settings.

 The script in this project which applies this configuration automatically should only be used for computers that are not part of any domain.

+To run the script, open PowerShell as admin, enter `powershell -ExecutionPolicy RemoteSigned` and run `scan_preparation_win.ps1`.

+After the scan has completed successfully, `revert_scan_win.ps1` should be used to revert all changes.

 Inspirations for these checks have been taken from [Nessus-Powershell-Oneliners](https://github.com/kAh00t/Nessus-Powershell-Oneliners/blob/main/NessusOneLiners.md) and [Nessus Credentialed Assessment Readiness Check (Windows)](https://github.com/tecnobabble/nessus_win_cred_test).